- What if I haven’t received a confirmation email?

 Yes.
 If you applied for OpenCon in a previous year, we automatically created a draft application using last year’s data.
 To access the draft, visit the application form and enter the email address you provided in your previous application.
 Click "Start Application," and a box will pop up.
 Click the "Access Draft" button and we will email you a secure link to your draft.
 If this doesn't work, it is likely you used a different email address.
 Either try again or simply proceed with filling out the blank application form.

 If you are applying for a scholarship sponsored by your institution and are unable to access your draft, please contact us using the form below.
+This sometimes happens if your application didn't get properly tagged.
+Please be sure to provide the name of the scholarship and the email address associated with your draft application, and we will fix it right away.

 Once you submit your application, all information is considered final.
 Submitted applications are immediately referred to the OpenCon Application Review Team.
 You will receive a copy of the data you submitted in your confirmation email, and if you notice significant errors, you may contact us using the form below to request a correction.
 However, because of the volume of applications we receive, we cannot guarantee that corrections will be made.